amerus/Stack-Overflow-Tags/README.md

 Stack_Overflow_Data data folder contains .csv files, which were collected in several rounds (one per language per year) from [StackExchange Data Explorer](https://data.stackexchange.com/) using the [query](https://github.com/amerus/Stack-Overflow-Tags/blob/master/query)

 ### Widget Controls and Graphs

 Left panel widgets interact with the graphs on the right.
 Right panel has three graphs separated by tabs.
 The same widgetsinteract with all of the application graphs.
 Note: Right panel graphs also have several interactive features.
 Try hovering your mouse over the graph lines or the icons directly above the graphs.

 ### Preliminary Findings

+Visual inspection alone is not enough to reject the stated null hypothesis.
+Although some differences are apparent, such as the absence of **r** and **pandas** tags in the Russian-speaking community, many other trends are very similar.

 ### Live Demo

 Previously deployed version of this project can be found [here](https://amerus.shinyapps.io/Stack_Overflow_English_Russian/)